DaemonicLabs/Voodoo/docs/building/README.md

 ## Requirements

-assuming you have a `.kt` file ready to use from [Basics](../basics)
+assuming you have a `.voodoo.kts` file ready to use from [Basics](../basics)

 ## Building with gradle